 Appalachian Trail

 The Appalachian Trail (A.T.) is a high point for natural outdoor beauty and deeply fascinating American history.
-46 miles of the Appalachian Trail meander through Cumberland Valley, including a 13-mile section that is the longest, lowest and flattest section on the entire trail and one of the most accessible portions to park and take a short day trip.
+46 miles of the Appalachian Trail meander through Cumberland Valley, including a 13-mile section that is one of the longest, lowest, and flattest sections on the entire trail (cornfield @ NOBO 1122.9 to PA 944 @ NOBO 1136.8) and one of the most accessible portions to park and take a short day trip.

 Pine Grove Iron Furnace